Ephraim Adrale

 Ephraim Adrale was an Anglican bishop in Uganda.

+Early life and education

-He was educated at Makerere University and ordained in 1975.
-He became Bishop of Madi-West Nile in 1988 and served for two years.
+Adrale was educated at Makerere University and ordained in 1975.
+He became Bishop of Madi-West Nile when he took over Bishop Remelia Ringtho in 1988 and served for two years.
 He was a son of Matayo Ewada, a hunter.
 He went ahead to become a teacher, rising to be the headteacher of Anyavu Primary School.

 He later enrolled in studies to become a clergy member and upon completion started catechism work and was ordained as a Reverend.
 He rose through the ranks to become Bishop of Madi-West Nile and served in the Archbishop's office at Namirembe as Refugee Secretary in the province of the Church of Uganda.

-In 1990 he died after a short illness and was survived by his wife Salome Munduru and their eight children.
+In 1990, he died after a short illness and was survived by his wife Salome Munduru and their eight children.